Ukraine 2-0 France: France lack creativity with the ball, and lack structure without it

 This showed that he wasn’t shirking his responsibility, but sometimes he simply positioned himself too deep.
 He wasn’t uncommon to see him dropping behind Paul Pogba and Blaise Matuidi to collect possession, and at other times he moved deep to collect five-yard passes from the central midfield duo, as if he didn’t believe they’d be able to play more ambitious passes to him in a dangerous zone.
 When Nasri moved too deep, France became a broken side: Franck Ribery was often double-marked and struggled to beat his opponents with Patrice Evra remaining cautious until France were 1-0 down, while Loic Remy was rather one-dimensional, always trying to go in behind the Ukraine defence.

 Nasri was very involved, and at times he did move higher up to offer Giroud close support.
 There were also a couple of fine passes – one to Giroud that resulted in a knock-down that Remy couldn’t quite gather properly, and one incisive pass towards Ribery midway through the first half.
-But overall Nasri was wasteful in possession and missed a fine chance at 1-0, although it must be emphasised that he was given enormous creative responsibility in this game, with relatively little guile from behind him, and two direct wingers out wide.
+He missed a fine chance at 1-0, although it must be emphasised that he was given enormous creative responsibility in this game, with relatively little guile from behind him, and two direct wingers out wide.

 France play direct